-Ilan Stavans is an internationally known, award-winning cultural critic, linguist, translator, public speaker, editor, short-story writer, and TV host, whose best-selling work focuses on language, identity, politics, and history.
+Ilan Stavans is an internationally known, award-winning cultural critic, linguist, translator, public speaker, editor, short-story writer, and TV host, whose New York Times best-selling work focuses on language, identity, politics, and history.
 Born in Mexico in 1961 into a Jewish family with roots in Eastern Europe, he was raised in a multilingual environment.
-His autobiography, On Borrowed Words, appeared in 2001, followed four years later by Dictionary Days.
+His autobiography, On Borrowed Words, appeared in 2001.

-Stavans is also the author of Resurrecting Hebrew, books on love and the Bible, and a biography of Gabriel García Márquez's career until the publication of One Hundred Years of Solitude.
+Stavans is also the author of Resurrecting Hebrew, books on love and the Bible, Dictionary Days: A Defining Passion, Quixote: The Novel and the World, and a biography of Gabriel García Márquez's career until the publication of One Hundred Years of Solitude.
 His work has been translated into fifteen languages.
 Readers of his work were published in English by Routledge (The Essential Ilan Stavans, 2000) and in Spanish by Fondo de Cultura Económica (Lengua Fresca, 2013).

-As a translator, he has rendered in English Juan Rulfo's The Plain in Flames and Mariano Azuela's The Underdogs.
-He has also translated Borges and Neruda into English and Emily Dickinson, Elizabeth Bishop, and Richard Wilbur into Spanish.
-He is the recipient of countless awards, fellowships, and other honors, including an Emmy nomination, a Guggenheim Fellowship, the National Jewish Book Award, the Latino Hall of Fame Award, Chile's Presidential Medal, recognitions from the governments of Nicaragua and Peru, and numerous grants, including a couple from the National Endowment for the Humanities.
-His essays are published in periodicals such as the New York Times, El País, Foreign Affairs, Washington Post, El País, Le Monde, the Chronicle of Higher Education, the Los Angeles Times, the San Francisco Chronicle, the Forward, the Times Literary Supplement, the Boston Globe, the Nation, and the New Republic.
+As a translator, Stavans has rendered in English Juan Rulfo's The Plain in Flames and Mariano Azuela's The Underdogs.
+He has also translated Borges and Neruda into English and Emily Dickinson, Elizabeth Bishop, and Richard Wilbur into Spanish and Antoine the Saint Exupery's The Little Prince into Spanglish as well as portions of Hamlet.
+He is the recipient of countless awards, fellowships, and other honors, including an Emmy nomination, a Guggenheim Fellowship, the National Jewish Book Award, the Latino Hall of Fame Award, Chile's Presidential Medal, the International Latino Book Award, and recognitions from the governments of Nicaragua and Peru, and numerous grants, including a couple from the National Endowment for the Humanities.
+His essays have been published in periodicals such as the New York Times, El País, Foreign Affairs, Washington Post, El País, Le Monde, Revista de Occidente, Chronicle of Higher Education, Los Angeles Times, San Francisco Chronicle, Forward, La Vanguardia, Times Literary Supplement, Boston Globe, The Nation, Words Without Borders, and The New Republic.

 He has collaborated with musicians, opera composers, cartoonists, philosophers, journalists, actors, filmmakers, translators, educators, and politicians in a variety of projects.
-He has been involved in museum exhibitions on art, photography, and folklore.
+He has been involved in radio porjects with NPR and museum exhibitions on art, photography, and folklore at the Jewish Museum of New York, the Skirball Cultural Center in Los Angeles, the Eric Carle Museum of Picture Book Art in Amherst, and the Yiddish Book Center, among other institutions.
 Between 2001 and 2006, he hosted the syndicated PBS show Conversations with Ilan Stavans, which included a companion book.